What Are the Latest Car Safety Features and Innovations?

 A Lane Departure Warning System is a helpful car safety feature that keeps track of your vehicle's position in a lane to prevent unintentional lane departures.

 Distracted driving is one of the most common cause of collisions.
-According to the NHTSA, 3,142 people were killed in motor vehicle crashes involving distracted drivers in 2020.
+According to the NHTSA, 3,275 people were killed in 2023 in motor vehicle crashes involving distracted drivers in 2020.
 However, studies show that Lane departure warnings (LDW) can potentially mitigate a significant number of lane departure crashes.

 It uses a camera near the rearview mirror and creates an alert in various ways.
 Warnings include sound, steering wheel or seat vibration, and visual cues on the dashboard if you try merging without signaling or leaving your lane.
 Some vehicles also have light steering or braking capabilities to correct your lane departure instantly.